 Finding the right piano teacher equips students to go far in music.
-I know that I would never have become a piano teacher if not for some wonderful teachers whose piano lessons I remember till this day.
+I know that I would never have become a piano teacher in Singapore if not for some wonderful teachers whose piano lessons I remember till this day.

 Some students experience difficulties at the piano because during piano lessons, they have never been taught to correct problems beyond "practice more."